DavidGumm/slumberingmage/README.md

 - [ ] Fix issue with website restart and cookie not getting recycled.
   - Not seeing a max age or expiration date on the cookie.
 Need to find a way to force the cookie to go away.
 This seems to stem from Plug.
   - Updated Plug to latest version, need to see if the issue is still happening.
+- [ ] Rename application to "new name".

 ## Refs